Mission Statement (back to top)

 in Industrial Engineering and Master of Science in Engineering from San Jose State University, and has worked in training for over 15 years.
 Katherine is currently the incoming PTSA President at Niguel Hills Middle School.
 Along with her work in the PTSA, she holds a black belt in Tae Kwon Do.
 Katherine lives in Laguna Niguel with her husband and two children.

 Amber was born and raised in New York into a family committed to nonprofit work.
 As a graduate of Gordon College with a degree in Sociology, Amber is determined to use her knowledge of social issues to enlighten and empower young girls.
 In addition to working with children in her professional career, she volunteers for various nonprofits focused on teaching children and teens.
 Amber is excited to be a part of the GSN team and help middle school girls grow to make smart choices.
-Amber lives in San Clemente with her husband Matt.
+Amber lives in San Clemente with her husband Matt and their baby daughter Lucy.

 Emily is a Northern California native who graduated with a Bachelor’s degree in Theatre Arts.
 Her degree helped her land a role in the Ocean Institute’s Living History Program in